gyorilab/mira/docs/training_material.md

 # Though initial values for compartments can be numbers, the Python object type
 # passed into the expression argument for the Initial constructor must be of type
-# (SympyExprStr, sympy.Expr), sympy.Float is a subclass of sympy.Expr
+# (SympyExprStr, sympy.Expr), sympy.Float and sympy.Integer are subclasses of sympy.Expr
 initial_expression = SympyExprStr(sympy.Float(1000))

 # The Initial constructor takes in a concept object